chinapedia/wikipedia.abstract.en/Page/Geography_of_Nicaragua.md

   : GEOGRAPHY OF NICARAGUA

-Nicaragua_land_1979.jpg Nicaragua_Topography.pngKoppen-Geiger_Map_NIC_present.svgNICARAGUA (officially the REPUBLIC OF NICARAGUA ) is a country in Central America, bordering both the Caribbean Sea and the North Pacific Ocean, between Costa Rica and Honduras.
+ NICARAGUA (officially the REPUBLIC OF NICARAGUA ) is a country in Central America, bordering both the Caribbean Sea and the North Pacific Ocean, between Costa Rica and Honduras.
 Nicaragua is the largest country in Central America.

 Nicaragua covers a total area of 130,370 square kilometers (119,990 square kilometers of which is land area) and contains a variety of climates and terrains.
 The country's physical geography divides it into three major zones: the Pacific lowlands, the wetter, cooler central highlands, and the Caribbean lowlands.

 Natural regions

-Nicaragua_rel_97.jpg Nicaragua_pol_97.jpg Satellite_image_of_Nicaragua_in_March_2003.jpg Nicaragua_econ_1979.jpg The natural regions are the following:
+The natural regions are the following:

 Pacific lowlands